a2x/cs2-dumper/README.md

 # CS2 Dumper

-Automated offsets and schema class file generator for Counter-Strike: 2.
-By default, it will generate JSON, Rust, C# and C++ header files.
-It also allows customization by overriding the `IFileBuilder` interface for exporting in your preferred file formats.
+Tool to automatically dump offsets and interfaces for Counter-Strike: 2.

 # Generated Files